 A survivor at the FSC also spoke, she was also emotional while thanking the FSC and FSVU for the support received, and Femili PNG for the donated goods.
 As part of the closing speeches, the FSC Manager and Officer-In-Charge (OIC) at FSVU thank Femili PNG by saying, “Your kind gesture of coming and donating these items boosted our spirit, it encourage us to keep working together to help more survivors despite of many challenges faced in doing so.”

 On behalf of Femili PNG, Ms. Muruket thanked FSC and FSVU for their tireless work in helping survivors in their province.
 She encouraged them to continue to work in collaboration with Femili PNG’s Goroka outpost.
 In response, both teams expressed their appreciation and intention to continue to work in partnership with Femili PNG.

-Femili PNG is thankful for the support of the Australian Government through the Australian NGO Corporation Program (ANCP), which makes it possible to provide such vital care to survivors of FSV.
+The Goroka Outpost Project is supported by Friends of Femili PNG with support from the Australian Government’s Australian NGO Cooperation Program (ANCP).
+The ANCP program makes it possible to provide such vital care to survivors of FSV in Goroka.